 Finally, in the Soma Southwest neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 24.6% of residents here.
 This is a higher proportion of walking commuters than we found in 98.7% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

-American households most often have a car, and regularly they have two or three.
-But households in the Soma Southwest neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Soma Southwest neighborhood have a highly unusual car ownership.
 36.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.8% of U.S. neighborhoods.

 Soma Southwest has the amazing distinction of housing more same sex couples living together than 97.2% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.